Our Friendly Neighborhood Amino Acid

 Glycine is the most abundant amino acid present in collagen, helping formulate the foundation of its structure.
 Collagen is a fundamental protein that helps create the foundation for our skin, hair, joints, bones, muscles, connective tissue and more.
 As we age, our bodies cannot create as much collagen as it once was able to, so we need to introduce collagen into our daily diet to help our body out!

 Increasing our glycine intake has been linked to increased collagen production, aiding in all of the health benefits that collagen provides (1).
 Glycine can also be found in bone broth, as it is naturally packed with tons of collagen.
 From joint health improvements to digestion help, bone broth also has plenty of health benefits that anyone can truly enjoy.
+Collagen has been added into healthy alternatives of certain foods, including protein powders, coffee creamers, etc.

 Building and maintaining our muscle isn’t all about protein, there are many different biological factors that come into play.
 One of those factors is glycine availability, as glycine helps with both maintaining and building our muscles!
 Studies have linked glycine to the stimulation and creation of creatine, which helps repair and build our muscles stronger (2, 3).
 Glycine has also been linked to helping prevent our muscles from deteriorating and protecting them from internal damages (4).
 Along with other amino acids, glycine is a crucial to keep our muscle healthy and our body moving!